Neutral / cushion / high arch

-- Two rubber technologies are featured in the outsole unit of the Asics Gel DS Racer 10.
+- Two rubber technologies are featured in the outsole unit of this lightweight running shoe.
 The first one is in the rear of the shoe, which is made of durable carbon rubber, which is actually capable of withstanding wear and tear.
 The front of the outsole has blown carbon rubber, which adds a bit of cushioning and flexibility.

 Asics Gel DS Racer 10 size and fit

 The Asics Gel DS Racer 10 has a regular running shoe length.
 It comes in sizes that adhere to the regular measurements for men and women.
 The width of this shoe is medium, so it is able to accommodate those with medium sized feet.
 Its semi-curved shape allows runners to acclimate well to it because it actually mimics the natural curve of the human foot.